djohalloran/revertingtotype/content/post/fibre-to-the-home/index.md

 EIR PACKAGE AND SETUP
 ---------------------

 The Eir package I opted for cost €45.99 per month (24 months) and I also paid a €49.99 installation fee which involved an engineer bringing a wire across the road, onto my gable end and in through the wall.
-The router was free and is a Sagemcom Eir fibre box 1A 1.0 CS 50001.
+The router was free and is a Sagemcom Eir fibre box 1A 1.0 CS 50001 which Eir brand as the [F3000 or F5366s](https://www.eir.ie/opencms/export/sites/support/.galleries/pdfs/support-pdfs/user_manual_f3000.pdf) but only on the manual it seems ([earlier](https://finbarr.dev/2017-07-13-replace-eir-f2000/) FTTH [customers](https://conor.engineer/2018/02/10/replace-the-eir-f2000-router/) seemed to get an F2000 which was a rebranded Huawei HG659b).

-{{< figure caption="Sagemcom Eir fibre Box 1A 1.0 router" src="/img/ftth-05.jpg" >}}
+{{< figure caption="Sagemcom Eir fibre Box 1A 1.0 router branded by Eir as the F3000" src="/img/ftth-05.jpg" >}}

 This package give us speeds of 150Mbps down and 30Mbps up, tripling our previous 4G download speeds and quadrupling the upload speed.
 Distance is not a factor when it comes to fibre, and while the maximum capacity is theoretically 1GB, the package speeds are fixed at speeds of 150Mbps down and 30Mbps up.
 In future we can upgrade the package to speeds of 300Mbps/50Mbps and 1000Mbps/100Mbps.